Alignment with Accountability

 I have had a bit of a balance problem related to hearing loss.
 As a result of hearing and balance challenges I became unconscious about how I function in certain situations.
 For example, I have a hard time walking and not tripping, and I really have to focus so I see what is going on around me when I walk so, I don’t fall or walk in front of a car.
 I have lived like this for years, thinking that’s just something I had to deal with.
 In other words, I was living in a version of unConsciousness that created unfocused and unaccountable behavior.

 About six months ago I started to realize how much I was giving up with living in unConscious behavior.
 In addition to challenges with balance and hearing, I have gained unwanted weight and a ton of fear.
-I realized that I had becoming the poster girl for unConscious living.
+I realized that I had become the poster girl for unConscious living.

 Once I saw how unConscious I was being I realized the only one who could change this was me.
 The only way I could get back to Walking In Consciousness was to choose to be focused, accountable and to walk in my own Consciousness.
 In other words, I had to choose to love me more than I loved the comfort of my unConsciousness.